zubintimroy/SIRS/README.md

 - ``` python main.py Mode Size of Lattice p1 p2 p3 fraction of immune ```

 ## Outputs
-Example .txt files and visualisation scripts include:
+Example output .txt files and visualisation python scripts using matplotlib include:

-- No immunity heatmap plot of average infected fraction and variance of infected sites versus p1 and p3 for p2 = 0.5
+- No immunity heatmap plot of average infected fraction and variance of infected sites for p1 against p3 with p2 = 0.5
-- Plot of variance of infected sites versus p1 for p2 = p3 = 0.5 with error bars
+- Plot of variance of infected sites for p1 with p2 = p3 = 0.5 with error bars
 - With immunity average infected fraction of sites as a function of the immune fraction with error bars